 Five popular layouts are available with the Design Lab, including one, two, and three column layouts.

 The Two Column Right layout is recommended for quicker loading of webpages.

 Using the Custom CSS feature, you can use CSS to make changes to the design beyond the options available within the Style settings.
 The Custom CSS feature is available with the Unlimited and higher plans.

-Please keep in mind the Nimble theme uses a different structure than other themes, and the CSS tips in the Knowledge Base may not apply to designs created with the Nimble Design Lab.
-We'll be adding tips and tricks for customizing designs created based on the Nimble theme with CSS.
+Please keep in mind the Design Lab themes use a different structure than other themes, and the CSS tips in the Knowledge Base may not apply to designs created with the Design Lab.

 Do you want to make a change but are unsure of the CSS?
 Reach out to the Typepad team with your request by opening ticket at Help > New Ticket.

 After completing the look of your blog with the Design Lab, you have the option to submit your design for inclusion in the Typepad community design gallery.
 Click the For Designers button and complete the form to submit your design for review.
 The submission will be tracked via a help ticket, and you can track the status of your request at Help > Past Tickets.
 Please allow 3-4 weeks for a response to your submission.

 - Details on changing the font colors can be found in the Style settings article.

 - Looking to edit a design created with the Classic Theme Builder?
 Check out the article on using the Theme Builder.